Coming up next, our final news roundup and information overload hour.

 And I want to tell you why I'm calling you.

-I'm calling you to give a great rebuttal to last week's call that uh it might have been a few days ago where the woman called and was calling you out for you know how you you spread hate.
+It might have been a few days ago where the woman called and was calling you out for, you know, how you spread hate.

-That is I'm giving you a huge rebuttal.
+That is, I'm giving you a huge rebuttal.

 I have so much respect for you.